-While much stays the same – enough to remind us of its past – a great deal has changed with the times.
+While much stays the same – enough to remind us of it's past – a great deal has changed with the times.
 Over the last decade, the promenade has been upgraded and improved, John Street has been pedestrianised, access roads to the town have been improved, and the Wilderness lakes were the focus of an exciting new project.
 New shops and businesses continue to open, even in difficult economic times.
-And we wait with anticipation for the regeneration of the sea front area.

 Some of the delights the town and the area have to offer include the cleanest beaches in South Wales, numerous golf clubs, a National Nature Reserve, a Norman church at Newton, to name just a few.

-We are fortunate to have a theatre on our doorstep in the form of the Grand Pavilion.
-Besides providing entertainment through concerts, plays and musical shows, the Pavilion often hosts events organized by local groups.
-Many events have now become regulars on the annual calendar – the Porthcawl Carnival, the Sea Festival, the Jazz weekend, the Celtic Festival, the Christmas Lights Switch-on – and of course the Elvis Festival.
+We are fortunate to have a Theatre on our doorstep in the form of the Grand Pavilion.
+Besides providing entertainment through concerts, plays and musical shows, the Pavilion often hosts events organised by local groups.
+Many events have now become regulars on the annual calendar – the Porthcawl Carnival, the Summer Festival, the Jazz weekend, the Celtic Festival, the Christmas Event – and of course the Elvis Festival.
 Others such as Carols in the Pavilion and the Summer Music celebration are becoming regular features.
 Click Here for Experience Porthcawl.
 Information on Food & Drink - Accommodation - Events - Shopping - Golf and much more.

 In 1999, Porthcawl was twinned with St Sebastien sur Loire in northern France.
 The fact that the twinning, and the friendship, is still going strong is a matter of great pride to all the people involved in this international initiative.